Hohoe police intercept ammunitions on bus

 All twenty-nine passengers on board the vehicle denied ownership of the cartridges.
 The driver in charge of the bus, a 50-year-old Robert Ofosu Nyanor, and his conductor Godwin Aniwo, aged 32, were immediately placed under arrest for further interrogation and the bus was impounded.

-The suspects were later released on police inquiry bail as investigation continues.
+The suspects were later released on police enquiry bail as investigation continues.

-Source: Kasapafmonline.com/Faisel Abdul-Iddrisuand BBB cartridges on board a Yutong bus traveling to Kpassa in the Oti Region.

-According to police sources, “At about 3: 45 pm on Wednesday, November 3, the team stopped a red Yutong bus with registration No. GT 5919-16 traveling from Accra to Kpassa.